General Power of Attorney for the Registry of Transparency and Final Beneficiaries in Costa Rica

 The answer lies in a specific clause in the public deed: the express prohibition that the attorney-in-fact may not dispose of company assets.
 With this limitation registered before a notary, the attorney-in-fact can sign contracts, conduct regulatory procedures, file declarations with the Central Bank, pay taxes, and act in all tax and labor proceedings.
 But cannot sell, transfer, mortgage, or encumber any asset — neither real property, nor vehicles, nor shares, nor anything recorded in a public registry.

 If someone attempted to use the power for a patrimonial transaction, the National Registry would see this prohibition in the deed and reject the operation.
-This is the difference between a General Power of Attorney that works and one that exposes your assets: the precise drafting of the limitations and the solidity of the legal counsel that supports it.
+This is the difference between a General Power of Attorney that works and one that exposes your assets: that it includes the limitation on asset disposal.
+The instrument itself is straightforward — what makes the difference is the track record and ongoing follow-through of the firm that manages it.

 The Grant of Power: Who Signs It and How It Is Formalized

 The General Power of Attorney is granted by the corporation itself, through its legal representative or through bodies such as the Shareholders’ Assembly or Partners’ Assembly, depending on the type of entity.
 The lawyer does not grant it: the lawyer advises and formalizes it.
 When the legal representative can appear before a notary public in Costa Rica or before a Costa Rican consul abroad, the procedure is straightforward.
-When this is not possible, there are alternative mechanisms that the law allows to complete the grant remotely.
+In addition, Circular DPJ-002-2026 from the Registry of Legal Entities reinstated the possibility for the Shareholders’ or Partners’ Assembly to grant the General Power of Attorney limited specifically to RTBF compliance, or to replace the foreign legal representative, through notarization of assembly minutes — a mechanism that had been eliminated for several months, during which the only option to grant a power of attorney through assembly was to draft it as a general power of attorney without direct reference to the RTBF.

 Advantages of the Limited General Power of Attorney Structure